vivrichards600/vivrichards600.github.io/_posts/2024-08-06-unlocking-potential-chatgpt-clear-prompts.md

 ```

 ### Using CLEAR

 Prompt:
->"As a test automation engineer, write a Selenium WebDriver script to automate the contact form using the following HTML snippet delimited by three back quotes.
+>"As a test automation engineer who writes code in Python, write a Selenium WebDriver script to automate the contact form using the following HTML snippet delimited by three back quotes.
 Assume the form requires standard HTML5 input handling and that you need to include methods for interacting with the form elements as well as validation for successful submission.
 Review the script to ensure it correctly interacts with the form and checks for submission success."
 >

     ```<form id="contact-form">